oaviles/logicapp_containerized/README.md

     + http://<<your_ip-address>>:80/runtime/webhooks/workflow/api/management/workflows/oapistaless/triggers/manual/listCallbackUrl?api-version=2020-05-01-preview&code=<<your_logicapp-master-key>>
     ![](https://microsoft.github.io/AzureTipsAndTricks/files/95postmanresults.png)

 13. Copy and Paste in your Bowser value from postman results (line 2).
-This this a example of url value:
+This this an example of url value:
     + http://localhost:80/api/{your logic app workflow name}/triggers/manual/invoke?api-version=2020-05-01-preview&sp={value for sp}&sv={value for sv}&sig={value for sig}
     + http://<<your_ip-address>>:80/api/oapistaless/triggers/manual/invoke?api-version=2020-05-01-preview&sp={value for sp}&sv={value for sv}&sig={value for sig}
 14. A random number will be displayed in your browser.